planetarypy/TC/Contributing.md

 # Becoming a Committer

-All contributors who get a non-trivial contribution merged should be on-boarded in a timely manner, added as a committer, and be given write access to the repository.
+All contributors who get a non-trivial contribution merged can become Collaborators, with commit-access to the repository.
+More information on this process can be found in the [Charter](Charter.md#collaborators).

 Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other committers